 Every affiliate will have different terms, so be sure to check your own conditions before running any pay-per-click (PPC) ads or paid campaigns on your affiliate site.

 What are the best-paid traffic sources to boost your affiliate earnings?

 They don’t come any bigger than Google.
 With the biggest global reach, the biggest number of daily users, and the biggest selection of publishing partners, Google Ads is a no-brainer for pretty much anyone looking at paid traffic.

 Using Google Ads obviously gives you access to paid search results.

 But you also have access to a world of possibilities within YouTube, display and banner ads, video ads, Gmail banners, in-app display banners, and more.

-Although Google likes to sell the Google Ads product as very user-friendly and easy to get started, there is a learning curve.
+Although Google likes to sell the Google Ads product as user-friendly and easy to start, there is a learning curve.
 Creating high-performing ads is not something you will be able to do overnight – why do you think there are so many search engine marketing agencies?